aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 This result clearly indicates that the few limited successes seen in the main benchmark were not "reasoning" based on an understanding of Lojban's logical structure, but merely a superficial "transpilation" of patterns accidentally present in the training data, such as "specific Lojban syntax ⇔ specific Python code."
 The models were unable to use Lojban's syntactic unambiguity as a foothold for logical reasoning, instead treating it as an unknown sequence of tokens with scarce training data, failing to arrive at a semantic understanding.
 This phenomenon is strong evidence that the language understanding of LLMs remains within the scope of statistical pattern recognition.

-Furthermore, it is hypothesized that this failure may occur at the tokenizer level.
+Furthermore, this failure may be occurring at the tokenizer level.
 A language like Lojban, while using Latin characters, has a completely different morphological analysis (word segmentation) from English and other Latin-based languages.
 For example, words like `fancu` (function), `namcu` (number), and `liste` (list) are likely to be split into multiple tokens, such as `fa` and `ncu`, by a standard BPE (Byte-Pair Encoding) tokenizer, rather than being treated as meaningful units.
-It is hypothesized that such inefficient tokenization makes it significantly difficult for the model to learn word-level semantic patterns, which in turn can be a fundamental cause hindering the understanding of higher-order syntax and logical structures.
+Such inefficient tokenization could make it significantly difficult for the model to learn word-level semantic patterns, which in turn can be a fundamental cause hindering the understanding of higher-order syntax and logical structures.

 ## 6. Conclusion and Future Work